ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 - Unprotected mode

-   In this mode, traffic between cluster nodes and between client and cluster uses an unencrypted connection.
-Use this mode for testing purposes.
+   In the unprotected mode, traffic between cluster nodes and between client and cluster uses  unencrypted connections.
+Use this mode for testing purposes only.

    {% include [prepare-configs.md](_includes/prepare-configs.md) %}

-   Save the {{ ydb-short-name }} configuration file as `/opt/ydb/cfg/config.yaml`.

 - Protected mode

-   In this mode, traffic between cluster nodes and between the client and cluster is encrypted using the TLS protocol.
+   In the protected mode, traffic between cluster nodes and between the client and cluster is encrypted using the TLS protocol.

    {% note info %}